olee2002/React-On-Rails-Setup-Guide/README.md

 ```
 ```
 6. gem install foreman
-    # this is the Ruby version of concurrently
+    # this is the Ruby version of concurrently (being able to run two servers on one)
 ```
 ```
 7. create Procfile.dev in the root folder and add below,